durrcommasteven/durrcommasteven.github.io/_posts/2022-11-01-transformer-quantum-states.md

 Already that exponential term to the left sucks -- how can we fix this?
 Well, the problem is clearly in how we sample the states.
 From the variance expression, we see that in order to control the uncertainty in our energy estimates, we'll need the number of samples to be exponential in the length of the chain.

-Basically, this isn't going to happen.
+Again, we'd be stuck waiting for the lifetime of the universe for our estimate of the energy to come anywhere near its actual value.
 So what can we do about this exponential term?

 Let's kill it off using importance sampling.